top of page

 Small wins build momentum.

-Breathing, stretching, reading, or a cup of tea with your phone away.
+Breathing, stretching, reading, or enjoying a cup of tea with your phone away.

 5. Two Book Recommendations for the Season